 When people in your organization can share documents in different ways, it makes everyone’s jobs easier.
 But now that more people work from home, document storage security has become one of the most important things for businesses to worry about.

 In an organization, securing documents means keeping them safe from a wide range of threats.
+The Nuxeo content services platform helps a lot in this.
 Some of these risks include hackers stealing document data, documents getting lost, personal information getting out, and sensitive documents being copied without permission.

 Document security is set up first at the administrative level.
 This includes making organizational policies and setting up hardware that forces team members to follow certain rules and steps about document security.
 So, some good ways to keep documents safe are to scan them, make sure they have a strong password, use two-factor authentication, and encrypt them.